7 Best Practices for Configuration Management

 There are less dramatic benefits to properly managing configurations, too.
 When a company gets configuration management right, it can realize these benefits:

 Because configuration management software reports the configuration of computers, it helps help-desk engineers and other IT staff troubleshoot problems more quickly, reducing mean time to repair (MTTR).
-When an engineer has a clear understanding of how a computer is set up, it’s easier to uncover problems with incompatible hardware and software, buggy applications, faulty device drivers and so on.
+When an engineer has a clear understanding of how a computer is set up, it’s easier to uncover problems with incompatible hardware and software, buggy applications, faulty device drivers, and so on. - Improved IT decision-making

-Because configuration management data provides a comprehensive picture of the status of endpoints used for operations, IT leaders can make better, more informed decisions about IT purchases, applications rollouts and other important IT topics.
+Because configuration management data provides a comprehensive picture of the status of endpoints used for operations, IT leaders can make better, more informed decisions about IT purchases, application rollouts, and other important IT topics.

 Increasing employee productivity and reducing security risks and MTTR are commendable goals, but organizations are unlikely to achieve them using old configuration management tools and practices.